nicokuehn-dci/stinkynotes/README.md

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen) ![License](https://img.shields.io/badge/license-MIT-blue) ![Dependencies](https://img.shields.io/badge/dependencies-up%20to%20date-brightgreen)

 StinkyNotes is a simple yet powerful note-taking application that enables users to create, edit, and manage notes efficiently.
 With support for privacy settings and user management, StinkyNotes is ideal for both personal and collaborative use.
+This application is designed for Ubuntu/Linux.
 📚 Table of Contents

     ✨ Features